Learn More About Medical Legal Partnership for Children In Hawaii (MLPC)

 Preventative Law

-The MLP model is effective because it co-locates legal services with community health centers that serve traditionally underserved populations.
+The medical-legal partnership model is effective because it co-locates legal services with community health centers that serve traditionally underserved populations.
 Families benefit from accessing immediate help for medical, social, and legal services in a one-stop site.
 By engaging in “preventive law” alongside “preventive medicine,” MLPC attorneys can engage in simple legal advocacy before an issue becomes a more serious problem.
-Co-location of services also creates a unique relationship between the doctors and lawyers, which naturally leads to better collaboration and faster interventions.
+Co-location of services also creates a unique relationship between participating doctors and lawyers, which naturally leads to better collaboration and faster interventions.

-MLPC Hawai‘i has a strong track record of bringing particular sensitivity and dedication to the needs of the families we serve.
-The MLPC team of attorneys and law students have demonstrated that we care about staying with and advancing community issues, from researching the politics, history, and population health to working side-by-side for policy, civil rights, and community building.
-And sometimes we simply help a family to complete a "Head Start" application so their child can attend preschool.
+MLPC has a strong track record of bringing particular sensitivity and dedication to the needs of the families we serve.
+The MLPC team of attorneys and law students has demonstrated that we care about staying with and advancing community issues, from researching politics, history, and population health to working side-by-side for policy, civil rights, and community building.
+And, sometimes we simply help a family to complete a "Head Start" application so a child can attend preschool.
 Where is the “law” in all this?
 By working directly with the communities we serve, we have come to be embraced by low-income families in Kalihi Valley as “their lawyer.”
 This is something that not many low-income people in Hawai‘i (or America) can claim.